-- $\hfill\square$ Monitoring the day to day operation of the school's SEND policy. - □ Liaising with the Headteacher and SEN Governor to determine the strategic development of the SEND policy and provision in the school. - □ Leading the co-ordination of provision for SEND throughout the school in conjunction with SLT. - Providing support and advice for teachers and learning support assistants. - □ Monitoring the progress of all children with SEND. - □ Contributing to the in service training of staff. - □ Liaising with external agencies. - □ Maintaining the SEND Register.
+- Monitoring the day to day operation of the school's SEND policy. - Leading the co-ordination of provision for SEND throughout the school in conjunction with SLT. - Providing support and advice for teachers and learning support assistants. - Monitoring the progress of all children with SEND. - Contributing to the in service training of staff. - Liaising with external agencies. - Maintaining the SEND Register